 - Make it easy – Sales teams move fast.
 Finding easily digestible ways to roll out new pricing strategies is critical.
 Can you communicate the most important points on how to sell an increase to their customers in a 1-pager?
 Can you use video to spice up how they hear from you?
 And it goes without saying: don’t overcomplicate the new strategy.
 A pricing matrix must be easy to find and easy to read.

 - WIIFM – As salespeople, we think about what’s in it for our customer all day long.
 So when you think about how to present the new pricing strategy to your sales team, think of them as your customer and ask: what’s in it for them?
 Show them new incentives they can earn for following new pricing guidelines, like how a price increase equals more commission or gets them closer to their next financial goal.
 And remember, a carrot is better than a stick.
 Sales teams love additional incentives and a contest now and then.

 Getting sales to buy in to a new pricing program isn’t easy, but it can have a hugely positive effect on growth.
 At Revenue Analytics we spend as much time on the math and science behind getting pricing right for our customers as we do on the change management with the sales teams.
 The payoffs and ROI have been tremendous.

-If you’re interested in hearing more about how we implement new pricing strategies for B2B manufacturers, check out our website at www.revenueanalytics.com.
-Or even better, reach out for a meeting with our amazing Business Strategy team and we can share more.
+If you're interested in hearing more about how we implement new pricing strategies for B2B manufacturers, book a time with an expert on our team today.